Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 Two groups in your GitLab account can help with user and repository management and access control.

-Members of the **authorizing group** will be able to sign in and authenticate themselves in AI Unlimited.
+Members of the **authorizing group** ***(it's not on the old UI - asking the team)*** will be able to sign in and authenticate themselves in AI Unlimited.
 If you don't specify a group, any GitLab account user can sign in and authenticate.

-All project repositories will be created in the **repository group**.
-If you don't specify a group, the projects will all be in your personal GitLab space.
+All project repositories will be created in the **repository group**. ***(it's not on the old UI - asking the team)*** If you don't specify a group, the projects will all be in your personal GitLab space.

-**GitLab base URL**

-The URL for your GitLaB account.

 Select **Authenticate**, then sign in using your GitHub credentials.